-In anticipation of procurement of its first satellite, engineering and the technical activities as well as the launch of GiSAT-1, Global IP established its US subsidiary in August 2016.
+In anticipation of procurement of its first satellite, engineering and the technical activities as well as the launch of GiSAT-1 (not to be mixed with ISRO’s GISAT-1 Earth Observation satellite), Global IP established its US subsidiary in August 2016.

-Global IP Cayman made an agreement with Greek Satellite operator Hellas-Sat to operate the new GiSAT-1 satellite.
+Global-IP Cayman made an agreement with satellite operator Hellas-Sat from Greece to operate the new GiSAT-1 satellite.
 The agreement has duration of 15 years, regardless of the life expectancy of the satellite.
 GiSAT-1 satellite will be controlled from Greek and Cypriot control centers and Teleports by Hellas-Sat engineers.

-In April 2017 Global-IP Cayman announced that it had picked SpaceX to launch the GiSAT-1 high-throughput satellite.
-The launch will take place in Q4 of 2018 on a Falcon 9 rocket.
-GiSAT-1 is scheduled to enter service in 2019 and has a mission life of 15 years.
+In April 2017 Global-IP Cayman announced that it had selected launch operator SpaceX to launch the GiSAT-1 high-throughput satellite.
+The launch was scheduled in Q4 of 2018 on a Falcon 9 rocket.
+Global IP scheduled GiSAT-1 to enter service in 2019.

 www.telecompaper.com edition March 9th, 2017